US marshal killed, at least 2 officers injured in shooting, mayor says

 "No words can adequately express the sadness we feel at this moment as we contemplate the loss of yet another law enforcement officer in the line of duty," Papenfuse added.
 I extend my sincerest condolences to the family of the slain U.S. marshal, to his colleagues and to all law enforcement officers who risk their lives each day to protect and to serve our city and our nation.”

-Another York City Police officer assigned to the U.S. Marshal’s Task Force was reportedly shot in the incident.
-He was taken to the hospital and he was said to have non-life threatening injuries, FOX43 reported.
+A York City police officer assigned to the U.S. Marshal’s Task Force was reportedly shot in the episode.
+He was taken to the hospital and he was said to have injuries that were not life-threatening, FOX43 reported.

 Little information was released at the morning news conference, but Chardo confirmed there were shots fired at a Harrisburg home around 6:10 a.m.
 Neighbors also told WHTM they heard dozens of shots fired.

-The shooting occurred at a home less than two miles from the state Capitol, in a working class neighborhood of duplexes, single-family homes and commercial buildings.
+The shooting occurred at a home less than two miles from the State Capitol, in a working-class neighborhood of duplexes, single-family homes and commercial buildings.

 A news conference with more details was scheduled for 2 p.m.
 ET Thursday.